 Candidates for the Bachelor of Arts degree must successfully complete all major program requirements and coursework.

-A cumulative grade point average of 2.0 is required for graduation.
-Candidates must complete a Senior Clearance Form and a Graduation Application.
-The candidate must pay all financial obligations in order to be eligible for graduation.
-A Minimum of 36 residence credit hours, together with 50% of the course work required in the major must be completed at Talladega College.
-Exceptions can be made only by the Provost/Vice President for Academic Affairs or their designee.
+• A cumulative grade point average of 2.0 is required for graduation.

+- A minimum of 120 earned credit hours, and the completion of the academic requirements in the curriculum pattern for the chosen major. - A student must not have any incomplete ("I") grades. - The completion of academic requirements for any chosen concentration or minor. - Candidates must submit a Graduation Application and complete a Graduation Clearance Form. - The candidate must pay all financial obligations and complete exit counseling with the Financial Aid Office to be eligible for graduation. - For transfer students, a minimum of 36 residence credit hours, together with 50% of the course work required in the major must be completed at Talladega College.

 A student who cannot fulfill graduation requirements within seven years, due to unavoidable interruption of his/her education must meet the requirements in effect at the time of reentering.
 It is the responsibility of each student to become familiar with their degree requirements, graduation requirements, and all aspects of satisfactory academic progress.
 Students are assigned an academic advisor to assist in planning their schedule of classes for timely meeting of graduation requirements.